 People use a lot of jargon when discussing commercial real estate.
 One of the most often cited groups of phrases is “Class A, Class B, and Class C” property.
 Someone might say, for example, that they invest in value-add Class B assets.
 They refer to a type of property distinguished by certain characteristics, such as its location, age, and condition.

 Using “classes” is similar to assigning grades to properties.
-Just as a top-notch student might be referred to as an A-plus student, a property in premier condition will be referred to as Class A property.
-As you might expect, Class B, Class C, and even Class D properties are respectively less high-end as you move down the “class” spectrum.
+Similar to how a top-notch student is referred to as an A-plus student.
+A property in premier condition would be referred to as Class A property.
+As you might expect, Class B, Class C, and even Class D properties are respectively less high-end as you progressively move down the “class” spectrum.

 Related: What Are Illiquid Investments?